Potato Potahto in the FAO-GAEZ Productivity Measures? Nonclassical Measurement Error with Multiple Proxies: Econometric Framework and Identification

 Assumption \ref{AsDataRestrictions} imposes four restrictions on the distribution of the observable variables.
-The first restriction imposes that the outcome variable is not a constant.
-If we do not impose this assumption, we must have that $\beta = 0$ by construction and the identification problem in Equation \eqref{EqModel} is uninteresting.
-The second and third conditions impose that the reduced form effects have the same sign as the true target parameter, while the fourth condition imposes that the correlation between the two proxies is sufficiently large.
+The first restriction imposes that the outcome and proxy variables are not constants.
+If we do not impose $Var\left(Y_{res}\right) > 0$, we must have that $\beta = 0$ by construction and the identification problem in Equation \eqref{EqModel} is uninteresting.
+If we do not impose that the proxies have strictly positive variance, then they are uninformative about the true variable of interest.
+The second condition imposes that the reduced form effects have the same sign as the true target parameter, while the third condition imposes that the correlation between the two proxies is sufficiently large.
 These restrictions are plausible in our empirical application because both proxies are trying to predict the same underlying true productivity.
+The fourth restriction imposes that the proxies do not contain identical information.
 Furthermore, note that all restrictions in Assumption \ref{AsDataRestrictions} are easily testable.